 What can you do to improve DNA rates in your department?

-Q health by eConsult, an NHS-approved remote consultation supplier, has been supporting to deliver remote consultations over the last 6 years.
+eConsult, the leading digital triage provider across the NHS, has been supporting DNA reduction in Outpatient settings in recent years.
 Over that time, with the combined expertise of our customers and as active clinicians ourselves, we’ve learned a few things that are backed up by evidence, such as NHS Service Improvement tools.

 Revisit your communications to patients